OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

 --------------------------------------------------------------------------------
 The monitor_ds.sh probe from the IM, if the ``.monitor`` file is present (e.g. ``/var/lib/one/datastores/100/.monitor``), will execute its contents in the form ``/var/tmp/one/remotes/tm/$(cat .monitor)/monitor_ds /var/lib/one/datastores/100/``.
 Note that the argument is the datastore path and not the VM or VM disk.

-The script is responsible from getting the information from all disks of all VMs in the datastore in that node.
+The script is responsible for getting the information from all disks of all VMs in the datastore in that node.

 .. _mixed-tm-modes: